The following procedures must be followed for the student application process.

 - The CONSEF project session registration fee is $160 that covers 1-25 projects per school per division.

 - All projects are subject to a pre-selection process based on the criteria listed on http://www.consef.org/?p=3319.
 The selected projects will be announced one month prior to the day of the event.
 See the important dates.

-- For more information, please call (847) 824 3380 Ext: 213 or reach us by e-mail at email@example.com.
+- For more information, reach us by e-mail at email@example.com.

 - Team projects are not accepted.
 Also, duplicate projects from the same school are not accepted.

 - Design Projects: Most projects will be experimental in nature using the scientific method and will fall into the experimental category.
 However, if the objective of the project is to invent a new device, procedure, computer program, or algorithm, then the project may fall into the Design category.
 Design Process Skills can be implemented in all categories and the Design Project rubric will be different than the Experimental one.
 Students will have opportunity to choose their rubric style on the online application form.

 Safety Guidelines and for Experiments and Design Projects

 - Projects involving firearms and explosive are not accepted.

 - Drones may be used in a project provided the use complies with all Federal, State and community rules, regulations and ordinances.
 In addition, the use of a drone for a science project may not infringe on anyone’s privacy or air space.